BlueROV2 Software Setup

 4. Follow the step-by-step instructions and move the sticks as indicated in QGroundControl.

-When completed, the Joystick tab will no longer be red, and the Enabled checkbox on the Joystick page will be checked.
+When completed, the Joystick tab will no longer be red, and the Enabled checkbox on the Joystick page will be enabled.

 Button Setup